Nikhil190804/Erino/README.md

 - AG Grid displays leads from `GET /api/leads`.
 - Create/Edit lead uses `/api/leads` endpoints; only owner or admin can edit/delete.
 - The UI expects the backend to be reachable via `import.meta.env.VITE_API_BASE` (set at build time).

 ---

-## Deployment Notes

-### Backend (Render recommended)
-- Build Command: `npm install`
-- Start Command: `npm start`
-- Set environment variables in Render dashboard.
-- Ensure `app.set('trust proxy', 1)` is enabled on the server if behind a proxy.
-- Run `npm run seed` once in the Render shell to populate demo data.

-### Frontend (Vercel/Netlify/Render Static)
-- Build Command: `npm run build`
-- Publish Directory: `dist`
-- Set `VITE_API_BASE` in hosting envs to your backend API URL.
-- Deploy — verify login flow and cookie (`Set-Cookie` header) in Network tab.

----

-## Security Considerations
-- Use `httpOnly` cookies to protect JWTs from XSS.
-- For cross-site cookies, backend must set `SameSite=None; Secure` and be served over HTTPS.
-- Use strong `JWT_SECRET` and rotate if compromised.
-- Validate inputs server-side (recommend using `Joi` or `express-validator`).
-- Add rate limiting and logging for production environments.

----